-You are currently viewing Hall effect | Derivation, Importance of the Hall Effect
+You are currently viewing Hall effect | Derivation, Importance of the Hall Effect, Application

-Hall effect | Derivation, Importance of the Hall Effect
+Hall effect | Derivation, Importance of the Hall Effect, Application

 The conductivity measurements are not sufficient for the determination of the number of conducting charge and their mobility.
 Moreover, these measurements do not give any information about the sign of the prominent charge carrier.
 The Hall Effect supplies the information on the sign of the charge carrier.

 When a magnetic field is applied perpendicular to a conductor carrying current, a voltage is developed across the specimen in the direction perpendicular to both the current and magnetic field.
-This phenomenon is known as Hall Effect.
+This phenomenon is known as the Hall Effect.

-Consider that an external electric field is applied along the axis of the specimen, and then the electrons will drift in opposite direction.
+Consider that an external electric field is applied along the axis of the specimen, and then the electrons will drift in opposite directions.
 When a magnetic field is applied perpendicular to the axis of the specimen, the electrons will tend to be deflected to one side.
 Of course, the electrons will not drift into space but a surface charge is developed.
 The surface charge then gives rise to a transverse electric field which causes a compensating drift such that the carriers remain in the specimen.
-This effect is known as Hall Effect.
+This effect is known as the Hall Effect.

 The Hall Effect is thus observed when a magnetic field is applied at a right angle to a conductor carrying a current.